227 – Administrative Leave Following Critical Incident

 I. Purpose

-In accordance with Texas Government Code Section 614.015, Mental Health Leave for Peace Officers, the Harris County Sheriff’s Office has established guidelines for employees to take Administrative Leave who have experienced traumatic events in the course of their duty.
+The Harris County Sheriff’s Office has established guidelines for employees to take Administrative Leave who have experienced Critical Incidents (as defined below) in the course of their duty.

 II.
 Definitions